Redundancy - going gracefully

 Advocating for alternatives

-‘Redundancy is still, thankfully, quite rare in the NHS, but there are concerns that, as trusts merge and hospitals close, there could be an increase in it,’ says joint head of BMA regional services in England Janet Maguire.
+‘Redundancy is still, thankfully, quite rare in the NHS, but there are concerns that, as trusts merge and hospitals close, there could be an increase in it,’ says Janet Maguire, head of BMA member employment relations.

 She stresses that the BMA will fight medical redundancies where possible, looking into their legality and alternative ways of making savings.